| Version: | 0.2.1 |

 where j=1,\ldots,d-1

-and p_d = \frac{1}{1 + \sum_{j'=1}^{d-1} exp(X\beta_{j'})}
+and p_d = \frac{1}{1 + \sum_{j'=1}^{d-1} exp(X\beta_{j'})}.

--th column of the coefficient matrix \beta
+The d-th column of the coefficient matrix \beta is set to 0 to avoid the identifiability issue.

 Value

-returns the value of \log(P(y|p))
+The function dmn returns the value of \log(P(y|p)).

-is a matrix of n
+When Y is a matrix of n rows, the function returns a

-vector of length n
+vector of length n.

-returns multinomially distributed random number vectors
+The function rmn returns multinomially distributed random number vectors

 Author(s)